Smartnestcz/examples/README.md

 * From your Phone: Download the [Android](https://play.google.com/store/apps/details?id=cz.smartnest.smartnestcz) or [iOS App](https://apps.apple.com/cz/app/smartnest/id1509508554) and manage and control your devices from your mobile.
 You can also [add the web app icon to your home screen](https://www.docu.smartnest.cz/using-web-app/4.-web-app-on-your-mobile-device) for iOS Android and Windows phone.
 * From your tablet: Download the [Android](https://play.google.com/store/apps/details?id=cz.smartnest.smartnestcz) or [iOS App](https://apps.apple.com/cz/app/smartnest/id1509508554) for your Tablet, or using the [web application](https://www.smartnest.cz/login) that will adapt to any screen size.
 * Alexa Skill: Use your voice to control your devices, the skill is available in the skill store.
 [Visit Skill](https://skills-store.amazon.com/deeplink/dp/B07VH46TDC?deviceType=app&share&refSuffix=ss_copy)
-* Siri: [Download the Siri shortcut.](https://www.docu.smartnest.cz/siri-integration) Or connect to Home bride for a better experience.
+* Siri: [Download the Siri shortcut.](https://www.docu.smartnest.cz/siri-integration) Or connect to [Home bride](https://www.docu.smartnest.cz/homebridge-integration) for a better experience.
 * Google Home: Link the Smartnest Action with your account using your Google Home App [Google Integration guide](https://www.docu.smartnest.cz/google-home-integration)
 * IFTT: Connect your devices with more than 600 available services, [Follow the configuration guide](https://www.docu.smartnest.cz/ifttt-integration)
+* Tasmota: Connect your devices using Tasmota firmware to Smartnest and add suppor for all voice assitants and more instantly.Follow the [Configuration guide](https://www.docu.smartnest.cz/tasmota-integration)
+* Home Asssistant: Take advantage of the rich interface and integratios of Home Assistant while being able to control your devices with any voice assistant.
+Follow the [Configuration guide](https://www.docu.smartnest.cz/home-assistant-integration)

 The connection is made using MQTT, there are plenty of MQTT libraries on the web so feel free to choose the one that suits your project and your Board.